 Look at the Minimum Payment Warning on your credit card bill.
 It includes a table that shows how much money and how many years you will need to pay off your balance if you pay only the minimum each month.
 You will significantly shorten that period just by paying more.

 “If you pay twice the amount of the minimum, that repayment period gets cut in half”

 As a debt advisor, I feel that banks should tell clients that there are options to pay full payment at the end of each month.
-Most of our debt solutions clients have no idea about this option, which could save them a lot of interest and charges of missed payment or late payment.
+Most of our debt solution clients have no idea about this option, which could save them a lot of interest and charges for missed payments or late payments.

 We only notice the section of minimum payment requirement on credit and store card statements, which needs to change to reflect the option of full payment or more payment than the minimum payment each month on credit card balances.

-You will rack up higher interest charges if you keep paying minimum payment on credit cards
+You will rack up higher interest charges if you keep paying the minimum payments on credit cards

 Unless you are using a 0% APR card, your interest charges will grow along with your balances.
 Make only the minimum payment and you will barely wipe out last month’s interest.
 In addition, if you keep charging items to the card, you will fall further and further behind.